 \subsubsection{Comparison to the ES}

-Even without saliency guidance, FS-FP consistently outperforms the ES by a large margin.
+Even without saliency guidance, FS-FP consistently outperforms ES by a large margin.
 Specifically, FS-FP and FS-SGFP achieve 32\% and 63\% lower bitrates for the lossless configuration.

-For a direct comparison to the ES, we ensured that our bottleneck injection incurs comparable overhead.
-Moreover, the ES has an advantage due to fine-tuning tail parameters in an auxiliary training stage.
+We ensured that our bottleneck injection incurs comparable overhead for a direct comparison to the ES.
+Moreover, the ES has an advantage due to finetuning tail parameters in an auxiliary training stage.
 Therefore, we attribute the performance gain to the more sophisticated architectural design decisions described in \Cref{subsec:networkarch}.